The Forest School at the Yale School of the Environment

 The Yale Forest Forum (YFF), founded in 1994, is the convening body and the events hub of The Forest School serving as an outreach arm to the world.
 YFF serves as a forum for engagement, learning, and discussion on the most pressing topics and challenges related to forests and forest landscapes today.
 Over the past two years, YFF has hosted some of the largest virtual events at Yale; for instance, in collaboration with Orion magazine, Yale Forum on Religion and Ecology, and Yale Environmental Humanities, TFS has been hosting an author-speaker series exploring environmental humanities, nature writing, and human relationships with forests.

 The YFF guest speaker series is the longest continuously running speaker series at the Yale School of the Environment.
-Participants come from a wide range of organizations and perspectives, including government, NGOs and businesses, working at scales from local to international.
-YFF has transformed the speaker series into semester-long themed webinars that are accessible to all and a student seminar for credit; this past year’s topics included: (Re)Considering Planted Forests for the 21st Century; What Makes a High-Quality Forest Carbon Credit?; Smallholder Planted Forests and Trees for Climate, Restored Landscapes, and Livelihoods; and How Can the Voluntary Carbon Market Make a Meaningful Contribution to Protecting Tropical Forests?.
-In fall 2023, YFF will host a webinar series on climate-smart forestry.
+Participants come from a wide range of organizations and perspectives, including government, NGOs, academia, and businesses, working at scales from local to international.
+YFF has transformed the speaker series into semester-long themed public webinars and a student seminar for credit; this past year’s topics included: “Understanding Climate-Smart Forestry in Practice” and “Tribal Forestry: Understanding Current Issues and Challenges.”
 Learnings from these series are published in the YFF Review.

 Student Interest Groups

 Student Interest Groups (SIGs) also have long history and relationship with The Forest School.
-Yale's chapter of the International Society of Tropical Foresters was first founded in 1989 as part of a global network of forestry and natural resource practitioners and professionals focused in the tropics.
+Yale’s chapter of the International Society of Tropical Foresters (ISTF) was first founded in 1989 as part of a global network of forestry and natural resource practitioners and professionals focused in the tropics.
 Highlighting the intersectionality of tropical forestry, students across disciplines, programs, and degrees participate in the group.
 Yale ISTF is best known for its annual conference, which is the longest running student-organized conference at Yale.
-This past year, the ISTF conference was hybrid, themed Envisioning the Future of Tropical Forests: The Roles of Feedbacks, Interconnectedness, and Adaptation.
-Yale ISTF has also served as a hub for the global ISTF network, which dissolved in the 1990s but is now reforming, in part based on the Yale chapter's enduring model.
+In 2024, ISTF held its thirtieth annual conference, which was themed “Integrating Climate Change and Biodiversity for Resilient Tropical Forests: A Holistic Approach.”
+Yale ISTF has also served as a hub for the global ISTF network, which dissolved in the 1990s but is now reforming, in part based on the Yale chapter’s enduring model.

 The Yale Temperate Foresters (YTF) includes Yale student members of the Society of American Foresters, the Forest Stewards Guild, and other professional associations focused on North America’s temperate forests.
 YTF serves as a hub for forest-focused students, with longstanding traditions of attending the Society of American Foresters annual national convention, harvesting holiday trees from Yale-Myers Forest, and social events.